-Applicants must complete all enrollment requirements before the student selection for each class is made.
+Applicants must complete all enrollment requirements before each class'student selection for is made.

 Students are required to purchase malpractice insurance before entering Paramedic Practicum.
 This insurance is assessed as a fee to the respective practicum course.

 A final grade of "C", or higher, is required in each core course.